syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/how-to.md

 Refer the steps [here](/aspnet/schedule/customization#appointment-window-customization) and create a sample for Custom Appointment window, before proceeding with the following validations.

-In the custom appointment window sample, create an additional css class **validation** as mentioned below to add it to the appropriate fields, if the validation of such fields fails.
+In the custom appointment window sample, create an additional CSS class **validation** as mentioned below to add it to the appropriate fields, if the validation of such fields fails.

 {% highlight html %}